Listen to this article here

 The Black Church was once a place where people went to talk about community, collaboration, education, social justice, politics, and civil rights.
-Back then, church attendees could be updated on everything they needed to know.
+Back then, church attendees could be updated on everything they needed.
 My mother told me that, during this period, when a parishioner turned 18, they registered to vote and joined the NAACP in the church.

 Black Church pastors from the past were tenacious proponents of civil rights.
-Everyone knows Rev. Dr. Martin Luther King, Jr., but he was preceded by other change agents.
-Bishop Henry McNeal Turner, founder of the St. Phillip’s African Methodist Episcopal Church in Georgia, was a minister and an early black nationalist, who advocated for reparations.
+Everyone knows Rev. Dr. Martin Luther King, Jr., but other change agents preceded him.
+Bishop Henry McNeal Turner, founder of the St. Phillip’s African Methodist Episcopal Church in Georgia, was a minister and an early black nationalist who advocated for reparations.
 He was a Republican Party delegate in 1867.
-In 1870 he started advocating for African Americans’ emigration to Africa.
+In 1870, he started advocating for African Americans’ emigration to Africa.

-King, Turner, and Powell left us strong examples, showing how activism can work with religious institutions to create real change.
-These leaders didn’t recognize a separation between their political work, and their spiritual work within the Black Church.
+King, Turner, and Powell gave us strong examples of how activism can work with religious institutions to create real change.
+These leaders didn’t recognize a separation between their political work and their spiritual work within the Black Church.

-Today when you visit the Black Church, fashion runways lead to the pews and car shows dominate the parking lots.
+Today, when you visit the Black Church, fashion runways lead to the pews, and car shows dominate the parking lots.
 The bigger the church, the larger the fashion and auto shows.
-Currently African Americans are suffering from a plethora of issues that stem from lacks of community, organization, satisfactory education, social justice, political tactics, and civil rights.
-These goals and ideals were the central focus of the traditional black church.
-The reason the modern black church is silent on these issues is result of the federal tax code, specifically section 501(c)(3) of the US Internal Revenue Code.
+Currently, Black Americans are suffering from a plethora of issues that stem from a lack of community, organization, satisfactory education, social justice, political tactics, and civil rights.
+These goals and ideals were the central focus of the traditional Black church.
+In addition, the modern black church is silent on these issues because of the federal tax code, specifically section 501(c)(3) of the US Internal Revenue Code.

-In 1954, then-Senator Lyndon B. Johnson introduced “the Johnson Amendment,” adding stronger language the 1934 Internal Revenue Code.
-Section 501(c)(3) gives tax exempt status to nonprofit organizations including religious institutions.
-The code is enforced by the US Department of Treasury through the Internal Revenue Service.
+In 1954, then-Senator Lyndon B. Johnson introduced “the Johnson Amendment,” adding stronger language to the 1934 Internal Revenue Code.
+Section 501(c)(3) gives tax-exempt status to nonprofit organizations, including religious institutions.
+The US Department of Treasury enforces the code through the Internal Revenue Service.

-Section 501(c)(3) restricts organizations from “lobbying,” or “propaganda” and “other legislative activity must be kept relatively insubstantial.”
-It continues, “intervention in political campaigns or the endorsement/anti-endorsement of candidates for public office is strictly prohibited.”
+Section 501(c)(3) restricts organizations from “lobbying” or “propaganda,” and “other legislative activity must be kept relatively insubstantial.”
+Moreover, it continues, “Intervention in political campaigns or the endorsement/anti-endorsement of candidates for public office is strictly prohibited.”

 What does this mean to the Black Church?

-It means that most black churches, which are generally located in oppressed communities, can’t effect change in the communities they serve.
-The black church is inactive and has been in a vegetative state for a very long time.
-Black churches are the only organized institutions that have African Americans assemble once or twice weekly on Sundays and Wednesdays.
-The Black Church could use these opportunities to also organize a politically-literate community with a social justice response team to empower and support their communities.
-The 1954 verbiage was added to the tax code to prevent precisely this type of political engagement.
+It means that most black churches, generally located in oppressed communities, can’t effect change in their communities.
+The black church is inactive and has been vegetative for a very long time.
+African Americans assemble once or twice weekly on Sundays and Wednesdays in black churches, the only organized institutions for this purpose.
+The Black Church could use these opportunities to also organize a politically literate community with a social justice response team to empower and support their communities.
+The 1954 vocabulary added to the tax code was intended precisely to prevent this type of political engagement.

 What is lost when our religious institutions sell their voices on the cheap?
 Cornell University Law School describes the rights instilled by the First Amendment:

-But a church doesn’t need to apply for a 501(c)(3) to be tax exempt.
-Religious institutions already have tax exempt status based on the Constitution’s provision that prohibits laws which would interfere with the freedom of religion.
-So, why would a church want to apply for a tax exempt status?
+But the Black Church doesn’t need to apply for a 501(c)(3) to be tax-exempt.
+Religious institutions already have tax-exempt status based on the Constitution’s provision that prohibits laws that would interfere with the freedom of religion.
+So, why would a church want to apply for a tax-exempt status?
 Cullinane Law Center explains the benefits of 501(c)(3) status for religious organizations:

-- Having 501(c)(3) status allows churches the ability to guarantee that tithes, offerings, and donations are tax deductible to donors, because there is written proof from the IRS that the church is a registered charity.
+- Having 501(c)(3) status allows churches to guarantee that tithes, offerings, and donations are tax-deductible to donors because there is written proof from the IRS that the church is a registered charity.